lmullen/ats-corpus/README.md

 The texts themselves are in the `corpus` directory.
 The file `manifest.csv` contains the file names in the corpus along with associated metadata.

+### Downloading the corpus

+The corpus can be downloaded here: <http://lincolnmullen.com/files/ats_corpus.zip>

 ### Reproducing the corpus

 You can reproduce the corpus using the code available [on GitHub](https://github.com/lmullen/ats-corpus).
+The texts themselves are too big for the GitHub repository.

 ### Copyright and license